lucylai96/lucylai96.github.io/blog/gradapps.md

 # All About PhD Applications
 ## (Second Edition, Updated July 2022)

 Welcome!
-This popular guide on how to apply to grad school has been visited over **60k times** (as of September 2024).
+This popular guide on how to apply to PhD programs in STEM has been visited over **60k times** (as of September 2024).
 Thank you to all who reached out to me over the years telling me how helpful of a resource it was to you / how it helped you get into grad school, and it's been super fun meeting some of you in person at conferences, too! 🙂

 **For the 2024-2025 application cycle only**, I am available for PhD application coaching and review.
 I can work with you to develop a strong application strategy and materials (CV, SoP), do mock interviews, and more.
 Please email me at [lucylai@g.harvard.edu](mailto:lucylai@g.harvard.edu) for more information!